georgedashen/DualNetGO/README.md

 python genFasta.py --input ../data/cafa3/cc-test.csv --output cc-test.fasta
 ```

-Now we are ready to go:
+Now we are ready to train, predict and evaluate:

 ```
 # in the main directory